HillaryKoros/Musoknotetab_Maranet/README.md

 # Frontend Development (React)
 The React frontend will integrate with the Django backend through RESTful APIs.
-Key Features:
-- Impact assessment layers of FloodPROOFS
-- Interactive flood hazard maps

 **Note:**: _Additional details coming soon, the front is still under initial stage of development._